jcosborn/qex/docs/gauge_kernels.md

 `letParam` supplies lattice parameters. `latticeFromLocalLattice` derives global volume from the local lattice/rank count; `-lat:` is explicitly global.
-`make tests` builds numerical suites; `make tests experimental` generates optional suites.
-Generated scripts support the repository MPI runner.
-See the [graph validation protocol](../src/experimental/graph/graph_validation.md).
+Test generation and the MPI launchers are described in the [graph validation protocol](../src/experimental/graph/graph_validation.md).

 `benchGaugeActions`, `benchPlaq` and `benchExpProject` use `tic`/`toc` and